Frequently Asked Questions

 Where do my family members and/or visitors wait?

 A staff member will instruct your family/visitors where to wait while you are having your procedure.

 When will I be able to go home after my procedure?

 The length of stay depends on the type of procedure that you had and the type of anesthesia that you received.
 If you had a general anesthetic, you will stay in the post-anesthesia care unit for a minimum of one hour.
 If it is planned for you to go home that same day, you will stay in Day Surgery until you are ready to be discharged.

 You must have a responsible adult available to drive you home, and someone to care for you for the first 24 hours after your procedure.

 How do I care for myself at home?

 At the time of discharge you and your escort will be given verbal and written instructions regarding your home care, follow up with your physician, and an emergency telephone number.
 If you had day surgery, a surgical nurse will contact you the following day to check on your progress.

 Will I have an opportunity to comment on my stay at your facility?

-All inpatients in the hospital will receive a Press-Ganey Survey.
+All inpatients and outpatients in the hospital will receive a Press-Ganey Survey.
 This is the tool that the hospital utilizes to rate the service that you received.
-The surveys are sent randomly to every third outpatient.
+The surveys are sent randomly to every third inpatient and outpatient.
 Please take the time to complete the survey and return it in the self addressed envelope.
 We strive to provide very good service to you and your family.
 Your feedback is important to us.